derrandz/multilayering/README.md

 ```bash
  $ php artisan vendor:publish
  ```
+ Now to go your 'app/providers/', you will find two new providers add :

+`MultilayerGeneratorServiceProvider`

  If it's your first time, and you still need to generate the new folder structure, please run:

  ```bash
  php artisan make:multilayer
  ```

+ And afterwards, go to your service providers, and uncomment the abstract motor class as well as the crudtrait in `MultilayeringGeneratorServiceProvider`.

  If you wish to quicken the paste, and bake all, you may use the following command :
  ```bash
  php artisan bake:all ClassName
  ```
  This command will generate an eloquent class, an interface for it, and a repository that uses this interface.
 Also, at the http layer, it generates a motor for it that injects that repository.

  If you may to bake all with specifics, you may use the following options: